For the summer of 2021 and the 2021-2022 academic year.

 Each student who accepts a Sigma Delta Pi Undergraduate Study Abroad Award MUST commit to consistent class attendance and participation during the period studying abroad as afforded by this awards program.

-Within two weeks of his/her return from studying abroad, each scholarship and stipend winner must submit via the online form (see Guidelines for Essays) a passport-size photograph (.jpg or .gif file) and an essay (MS Word format) of approximately 200 words in Spanish describing the experience of studying abroad online.
+Within two weeks of their return from studying abroad, each scholarship and stipend winner must submit via the online form (see Guidelines for Essays) a passport-size photograph (.jpg or .gif file) and an essay (MS Word format) of approximately 200 words in Spanish describing the experience of studying abroad online.
 An awardee who fails to provide the photograph and essay by the aforementioned deadline will forfeit half of his/her stipend.